About BRAM

 • His own son in ministry had been assigned to a church and needed practical teaching and guidance.

-• Two pastors reached out for help with media and digital presentation.
+• Pastors reached out for help with media and digital presentation.

-• Another pastor needed assistance organizing his leaders and establishing structure.
+• Pastors needed assistance organizing leaders and establishing structure.

-• Another sought help preparing liturgy and order for an ordination service.
+• Pastors sought help preparing liturgy and order for Ecumenical Services.

-• A young woman needed personal spiritual counseling and direction
+• People needed personal spiritual counseling and direction.

 These moments revealed something important: People needed access to Bishop Alexander’s wisdom and pastoral guidance in a direct, personal, and practical way.